mronethere/labs/README.md

 This repo contains labs that are solved by me.

-Feel free to use it in any purpose =)
+Feel free to use it for any purpose =)